alyjrobinson/hello-world/README.md

 Hello,

-I am Alyssa Robinson, but most people call me AJ
+I am Alyssa Robinson, but most people call me AJ.
 This is an edit on a branch